 Watercress Salad with Manchego, Membrillo, and Almonds

 This simple watercress salad celebrates all the flavors that define Spanish cuisine.
+Try it as an appetizer to some delicious Poblano Peppers.

 What to buy: Look for membrillo, also called quince paste, in gourmet groceries and Latin markets.
 Manchego is an aged sheep’s-milk cheese from Spain; look for it in gourmet groceries.
 All of these Spanish products are also available online at La Tienda.